antaresproject/docs/docs/getting_started/contributing.md

 [TOC]

-Antares Project is an open-source software.
+Antares is an open-source software.
 It means that anyone can contribute to its development.
 > **Note that only PHP 7 compatibility issues are accepted.**

-When contributing to Antares Project you have to follow some points and workflow.
+When contributing to Antares Project repository you have to follow some points and workflow.
 It allows us to resolve the requests quickly.
 Following below guidelines will result less work for both you and our team.

 ## Contributing Bugfixes or Features